Lattice control of non-ergodicity in a polar lattice gas: Extended Hubbard model

-\paragraph{Extended Hubbard model.--} We consider dipolar bosons of mass $m$ in a 1D optical lattice, $V_0\sin^2(\pi z/\lambda)$, transversally confined by an isotropic harmonic potential $\frac{1}{2}m\omega_\perp^2 (x^2+y^2)$.
+We consider dipolar bosons of mass $m$ in a 1D optical lattice, $V_0\sin^2(\pi z/\lambda)$, transversally confined by an isotropic harmonic potential $\frac{1}{2}m\omega_\perp^2 (x^2+y^2)$.
 The dipole moments are assumed to be oriented by an external field on the $xz$ plane forming an angle $\alpha$ with the lattice axis $z$.
 For a sufficiently deep lattice, the system is well described by the EHM:

-where $\hat b_i$~($\hat b_i^\dag$) is the annihilation~(creation) operator at site $i$, $\hat n_i = \hat b_i^\dag \hat b_i$, and we impose the hard-core constraint $( \hat b_i^\dag )^2=0$, assuming sufficiently strong on-site interactions.
-This implies negligible collisionally-assisted hops, which may be relevant in the soft-core regime~\cite{Maik2013,Kraus2020}.
+where $\hat b_i$~($\hat b_i^\dag$) is the annihilation~(creation) operator at site $i$, $\hat n_i = \hat b_i^\dag \hat b_i$, and we impose the hard-core constraint $( \hat b_i^\dag )^2=0$.
+This constraint is well justified if no site is multiply occupied initially, and if the on-site interactions are large-enough to prevent multiple occupations at any later time.
+Although the on-site interactions depend on the dipole-dipole interaction, for strong-enough short-range interactions (which may require the use of Feshbach resonances), we can neglect multiple occupation at any time for all values of the dipole strength considered.
+The hard-core constraint implies negligible collisionally-assisted hops, which may be relevant in the soft-core regime~\cite{Maik2013,Kraus2020}.

 The inter-site interaction for dipoles $j$ sites apart is characterized by the coupling constant~\cite{exchange}:

 where $V(\vec r)=\frac{C_{dd}}{4\pi r^3} \left ( 1-3 \frac{\left ( x\sin\alpha + z\cos\alpha \right )^2}{r^2} \right)$ is the dipole-dipole interaction.
 For magnetic dipoles, $C_{dd}=\mu_0 \mu^2$, with $\mu_0$ the vacuum permeability and $\mu$ the magnetic moment.
 For electric dipoles, $C_{dd}=\frac{d^2}{\epsilon_0}$, with $\epsilon_0$ the vacuum dielectric constant, and $d$ the electric dipole moment.
 We characterize below the dipole strength by the dipolar length, $a_{dd}=\frac{mC_{dd}}{12\pi\hbar^2}$.
 The on-site wave function, $\varphi(\vec r)=\phi_0(x,y)W(z)$, is given by the Wannier function $W(z)$ associated to the lowest-energy band, and by the ground-state of the transversal trap, $\phi_0(x,y)=\frac{e^{-(x^2+y^2)/2l_\perp^2}}{\sqrt{\pi} l_\perp}$, with $l_\perp^2=\hbar/m\omega_\perp$~(we assume that $\hbar\omega_\perp$ is much larger than other energies involved in the EHM).